kkardile/Market_Basket_Analyais/README.md

 ## Challenges
-Throughout the project, I encountered several challenges that tested my skills and problem-solving abilities.
+Throughout the project, we encountered several challenges that tested our skills and problem-solving abilities.
 One of the main hurdles was the transformation of raw data into a format suitable for analysis.
 The dataset's structure presented complexities that required careful handling and manipulation.
-To overcome this challenge, I employed various techniques such as data reshaping and cleaning to ensure accurate insights.
+To overcome this challenge, we employed various techniques such as data reshaping and cleaning to ensure accurate insights.

 Additionally, writing DAX expressions for calculating key metrics posed another challenge.
-The syntax and logic required for DAX calculations were initially complex for me to grasp.
-To address this, I extensively researched DAX functions and expressions, sought guidance from online resources, and experimented with different approaches until I achieved the desired results.
-Through perseverance and continuous learning, I gained proficiency in utilizing DAX for effective data analysis and visualization.
+The syntax and logic required for DAX calculations were initially complex for us to grasp.
+To address this, we extensively researched DAX functions and expressions, sought guidance from online resources, and experimented with different approaches until we achieved the desired results.
+Through perseverance and continuous learning, we gained proficiency in utilizing DAX for effective data analysis and visualization.

-Despite these challenges, tackling them provided valuable learning opportunities and enhanced my skills in data analysis and Power BI dashboard development.
+Despite these challenges, tackling them provided valuable learning opportunities and enhanced our skills in data analysis and Power BI dashboard development.

 ## Support and Feedback

-If you encounter any issues or have feedback regarding this Market Basket Analysis dashboard, please feel free to reach out to me.
+If you encounter any issues or have feedback regarding this Market Basket Analysis dashboard, please feel free to reach out to us.

+## Credits/Contributors to this Project
+Jaykumar Patel
+Krushna Caridle